jbertovic/tdameritradeclient/Readme.md

 ## Example

-see unit tests in `lib.rs` for ideas
+see unit tests in `./tests/clienttests.rs` for ideas
 ```
 use std::env;
-use tdameritradeclient::{TDAClient, Execute}
+use tdameritradeclient::{TDAClient}

 fn main() {